 We have discussed elsewhere how it can be beneficial to convey, through body posture, that you are somewhere that you are not.
 Leaning is one primary way by which this can be accomplished.
 Keeping your hips back while leaning to the right may make an adversary believe you are positioned where your head is positioned, rather than where your hips are positioned.
 You have, in effect, provided the opponent with a false target to pursue.

-The old movie standby of using a pebble to suggest movement in some other part of a darkened room could be of benefit is some situations, especially if you are being confronted outdoors at night.
+The old movie standby of using a pebble to suggest movement in some other part of a darkened room could be of benefit in some situations, especially if you are being confronted outdoors at night.
 Even if you cannot mask your true location from an opponent standing in front of you, discretely tossing some object into adjacent weeds may cause a momentary distraction for the opponent.

 It is also possible to use stances to make you appear to be closer to or further from your opponent.
 If you appear to be six inches further away than you really are, your opponent will want to step further forward to strike you.
 When you move to angle three or four you will be immediately adjacent to the person as they attack.

 The martial arts are full of deceptive movements.
 Feinting, changing speed, stepping patterns, false exits, redirected strikes and kicks, and false charges are all examples of deceptive movements.
 You will fall for many of these deceptions when you first begin sparring.
 You will be enticed by far fewer of them as you gain experience.
 Whenever you fall for such trickery you will want to put that trick in your toolbox.
-You may find use for it later.
+You may find a use for it later.

 Many of these movement deceptions work well in a potential conflict situation.
 Not all of them work well once a conflict has begun.
-In the initial stages of conflict they can be useful to momentarily confuse or create a moment of hesitation on the part of your opponent.
+In the initial stages of a conflict, they can be useful to momentarily confuse or create a moment of hesitation on the part of your opponent.
 Employing a feint, stepping pattern, or redirected strike can give you a momentary advantage during the initial attack from an opponent.
 Once a conflict is underway then false charges, false exits, and speed changes can be quite effective, particularly against a somewhat less skilled opponent.

 Deceiving someone about your intent is also quite common, but it takes more effort and planning than other trickery.
 You might set this up by performing some pattern of movement for a period of time so the opponent learns to expect this behavior, then begin a similar movement but conclude with a completely different strategy in mind.
 This often fools people who have not become accustomed to this type of deceptive practice.